DaemonOnCode/SafeOrg/README.md

 ## Let us help

-**Our Hack of the Hour presents to you a product which can be used by any organization to prevent the formation of hotspots.
+**Our Hack of the Hour presents to you a product which can be used by any organization to prevent the formation of COVID hotspots.
 It uses existing cameras and servers in the organization and provides a easy way to monitor how well covid prevention guidelines are being followed.
 Thus helping in reducing the risk of covid and increasing productivity.**

 ## Features offered by SafeOrg